MooreNick/ExampleProject/README.md

-About me and motivation
+## About me and motivation

 I graduated with a BS in CS last December.
-This is my third degree, I have another bachelor's ]and an associate's.
-This is a career change for me and I have currently filled out over two-hundred applications and have yet to get a job.
+This is my third degree, I have another bachelor's and an associate's.
+This is a career change for me and am still looking for my first opportunity.
 I keep trying to modify my strategy to optimize interviews.
 My intent is to land a job as a developer, but that seems like such a broad term.
 I think AI and ML is an extremely interesting field and would love to learn more about it.
 I thoroghly enjoy programming and am ultimately seeking a position to help me improve my skills, particularly in C++ and/or Python.

 I think creating this project and having something I can reference and something I could easily provide for technical clarifications will greatly aid in obtaining my first position.
-I think my primary downfall so far is my lack of professional experience.
-I did not get an internship.
-I completed my CS degree in two years.
-In order to facilitate the rapid graduation I took the maximum amount of summer classes I could, I thought graduating six-months early was a bigger advantage.
+Throughout my job search so far, it seems a lack of professional experience has been caused me to be prioritized below other candidates.
+I elected to not apply for internships to graduate at an accelerated rate.
+My hope is that this project can demonstrate the ability to learn and balance many different programming languages and technologies.

 I am also excited for the idea to have something like this project at the beginning of my career.
 It will be fun to look back and see progress in different skills.